Muranos/Interface/AddOns/GlobalIgnoreList/readme.txt

 you wanted a filter to apply only to trade chat you could do "[channel=2]" somewhere in your filter.

+**[chname=name]**

+This tag allows filters to test that a line of text sourced from a specific channel name.
+When the text sourced from a channel that does not have a chat channel name GIL will set the name to a value that corresponds to the type of chat it is, as
+follows:  say, yell, whisper, officer, guild, party, raid, raid_leader, instance_chat, instance_chat_leader, battleground, battleground_leader.

+As with other filter tags paces must be escaped with the backslash character.
+For example to create a filter that only applies to Trade chat you would use a tag with the spaces escaped: [chname=Trade\ -\ City].
+If want to apply a filter only to guild chat you would use [chname=guild].

+The "Never filter party, guild, yourself, private messages" options still apply here, so if those are enabled even a filter with a channel name will not apply to those channels as they are configured to never be filtered.

 **SPECIAL CHARACTERS IN FILTERS**

-Spaces can be used in a [Contains] tag by escaping the character by putting a forward slash before the space (\).
+Spaces can be used in a [Contains] tag by escaping the character using a forward slash before the space (\).
 Other characters can be escaped the same
 way: parenthesis (), brackets [], and backslash.
 For example:

-  [contains=Filter\ this]
+  [contains=filter\ this]

 Here are some other examples: